XTLS/Xray-docs-next/docs/en/config/inbounds/trojan.md

 > `clients`: \[ [ClientObject](#clientobject) \]

-An array representing a group of users approved by the server.
+An array representing a group of users accepted by the server.

-Each item in the array is a user [ClientObject](#clientobject).
+Each item is a [ClientObject](#clientobject).

 > `fallbacks`: \[ [FallbackObject](../features/fallback.md) \]

-An array that contains a series of powerful fallback configurations (optional).
-The specific configuration for `fallbacks` can be found in the [FallbackObject](../features/fallback.md#fallbacks-configuration) documentation.
+An array containing a series of powerful fallback configurations (optional).
+For specific configuration of fallbacks, please click [FallbackObject](../features/fallback.md#fallbackobject).

 ::: tip
-Xray's Trojan has full support for fallbacks, and the configuration is identical.
-The conditions triggering fallback are similar to VLESS: first packet length < 58 or the 57th byte is not `\r` (because Trojan does not have a protocol version) or authentication failure.
+Xray's Trojan has complete support for fallbacks, and the configuration method is exactly the same as VLESS.
+The conditions for triggering fallback are also similar to VLESS: the length of the first packet < 58, OR the 57th byte is not `\r` (because Trojan has no protocol version), OR authentication fails.
 :::

 ### ClientObject